SmokedRhombus/MO-IT101-Group-10/README.md

 ### 5. `printPayrollSlip()` — Full Payroll Calculation

 This method assembles the complete payroll for one employee in one month.
-It calls `calculateHoursWorked()` twice — once for the 1st cutoff (days 1–15) and once for the 2nd cutoff (days 16–31) — then combines those results before computing deductions.
+It calls `calculateHoursWorked()` twice — once for the 1st cutoff (days 1–15) and once for the 2nd cutoff (days 16–31) then combines those results before computing deductions.

 **Why combine before deductions?**
 Government contributions (SSS, Philhealth, Pag-ibig) and withholding tax are computed on a **monthly** basis, not per cutoff.
 Adding the two cutoffs together first gives the true monthly gross, which then feeds into the correct deduction bracket.
-Computing deductions on each half-month separately would give a different (and incorrect) result.
+Computing deductions on each half month separately would give a different (and incorrect) result.

 The full calculation sequence:
 ```